 Available only to senior interdisciplinary studies majors, this seminar requires students to carry out supervised research projects within their areas of study and to share the progress and results of their research with seminar participants.

 Prerequisite: Senior IDST Major

-IDST 500 Directed Independent Study 1 to 3 cr
+IDST 500 Directed Independent Study

 Open to junior and senior IDST majors who wish to read in a given area or to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.
-Prerequisite: Junior/senior status, department approval

-IDST 540 Interdisciplinary Internship 1 to 6 cr
+IDST 540 Interdisciplinary Internship